 When is it requested?

 Alpha-1 antitrypsin testing may be requested when a newborn or infant has jaundice that lasts more than a week or two, an enlarged spleen, fluid accumulation in the abdomen (ascites), itching (pruritus), and other signs of liver injury.
-It may be requested when a person under 40 years of age develops wheezing, a chronic cough or bronchitis, is short of breath after exercise and/or shows other signs of emphysema.
-This is especially true when the patient is not a smoker, has not been exposed to known lung irritants, when there is a family history of emphysema and when the lung damage appears to be present low in the lungs.
+It may be requested in children and adults with unexplained liver disease.
+It may be requested when a person under 50 years of age develops wheezing, a chronic cough or bronchitis, is short of breath after exercise and/or shows other signs of emphysema.
+This is especially true when the patient is not a smoker, has not been exposed to known lung irritants, when there is a family history of emphysema and when the lung damage appears to be present in the lower respiratory tract.
 A1AT testing may also be done when you have a close relative with alpha-1 antitrypsin deficiency.